leonkoech/Micro-Animations/readme.md

         }
     }
 ```
-## for web
+### For Web

 With basic vanilla Javascript.
 First start by downloading lottie.js.
-You can do so directly via this link  https://www.dropbox.com/s/fvl9s396m4vmcpk/lottie.js?dl=0 or
+You can do so directly via this link  https://www.dropbox.com/s/fvl9s396m4vmcpk/lottie.js?dl=0
+or
 you can go to the lottie web github page and get the lottie.js file from the build/player/ folder for the latest build.
 Here's the link https://github.com/airbnb/lottie-web.